pogchamp2/wasp-os-apps/README.md

 Here's a screenshot.
 <img src=https://github.com/pogchamp2/wasp-os-apps/raw/main/CookieApp.png alt=CookieApp.png/>
 <br/>
 You'll have to compile it.
+There's not enough memory to parse the full file.